Martin Scorsese's unrealized projects: Untitled John Martorano biopic

-According to Paul Schrader, around 2009, he and Scorsese developed a crime series at HBO called Tokyo Underworld, set in post-war Tokyo.

 2010s

 Furious Love

 In June 2011, Paramount Pictures was finalizing a deal to develop a film as a directing vehicle for Scorsese about the Hollywood romance between actors Elizabeth Taylor and Richard Burton, based on the book Furious Love, by Sam Kashner and Nancy Schoenberger.
 The film was to have been produced by Julie Yorn, Gary Foster and Russ Krasnoff of Krasnoff Foster Productions, and Scorsese through Sikelia.

 The Gambler

 In August 2011, Scorsese had been set up to direct Leonardo DiCaprio in The Gambler, a remake of the 1974 film, itself loosely adapted from the short novel by Fyodor Dostoevsky.
 William Monahan, who had written Scorsese's The Departed which also starred DiCaprio, was set to write the adaptation for Paramount Pictures.
 Scorsese and DiCaprio both left the project the following year, though Monahan's draft remained in the finished product.

 The Snowman

 In November 2011, Scorsese was set to direct The Snowman, with a script by Matthew Michael Carnahan.
 He later dropped out of the project.